monasca/alarm-definition-controller/README.md

 it has created and not interfere with existing definitions.
 It will maintain in internal cache of definitions while operating, but requires the names to be correct on restart.

-Known Issue: Errors are not cleared from the resource after successful requests.

 ## Examples
 #### Created Valid Resource
 ```